Unboxed-Software/solana-course/content/mwa-deep-dive.md

 ### Authorize a wallet

-The first time you connect a wallet to a site in your browser, the wallet prompts you to authorize the site.
+On the web, the first time you connect a wallet to a site in your browser, the wallet prompts you to authorize the site.
 Similarly, on mobile, the requesting app needs to be authorized before it can request *privileged* methods like signing a transaction.

 Your code can trigger this authorization process by calling `wallet.authorize()`.
 The user will be prompted to accept or reject the authorization request.
 The returned `AuthorizationResult` will indicate the user's acceptance or rejection.
 If accepted, this result object provides you with the user's account as well as an `auth_token` you can use in `wallet.reauthorize()` for subsequent calls.
 This auth token ensures that other apps can't pretend to be your app.